All Episodes

 Why are the Republicans helping this?

-Um that was actually designed to make it look like the Republicans were opposing it, but it actually facilitated the Iranian nook deal being done.
+Remember the Corker bill that was actually designed to make it look like the Republicans were opposing it, but it actually facilitated the Iranian nuke deal being done.

-What what's going on?
+What's going on?

 And I said, the donors are driving this.

-And I said, There's an example.
+And I said, there's an example.

 Boeing wants to be able to bid with Iran on replacing their domestic airline fleet.

-They're going to use part of that to fund terrorism, of course, but are going to use it to rebuild some of their national airline and domestic airlines and whatever else they want to use it for.
+They're going to use part of that to fund terrorism, of course, but they're going to use it to rebuild some of their national airline and domestic airlines and whatever else they want to use it for.

 And I remember distinctly making the point that Boeing was donating a lot of money to Republicans in order to get them to vote.